andymckay/bugzilla-triage-helper/README.md

 Scroll down to get a list of the actions and what they do.

-To return to the configuration page later, go to about:addons > Bugzilla Triage Helper > Preferences.
+To return to the configuration page later, go to *about:addons > Bugzilla Triage Helper > Preferences*.

 ### Triaging